- ← Back to Arts

 Mr. Paetznick also continues the tradition of the Concert Band program, performing a variety of challenging yet entertaining music at the Christmas and Spring band concerts.

 The effort to strengthen the parochial middle school band programs also continues, particularly at St. Thomas More, where Mr Labreck teaches band two days a week.
-He also teaches band at IHM two days a week.
+He also teaches band w/ Mr Paetznick at IHM as well.
 Many middle school band students are involved in the annual St. Pius Youth Band, which is a continuation of what Mr. Marcus established with the Catholic Youth Band.
 Mr. Paetznick has also revived the basketball pep band, which now plays at select varsity home basketball games each year.

 Anthony Belcastro (1960-1967)